MizuhoAOKI/mppi_swerve_drive_ros/src/control/mppi_3d/README.md

 | /mppi_3d/controller/sg_filter_poly_order | int | The polynomial order of the Savitzky-Golay filter. |

 ## Usage
-To launch the node indivisually, run the following command.
+To launch the node individually, run the following commands.

 For mppi_3d_a node: (config/mppi_3d_a.yaml will be loaded.)
 ```